Interested in real-life, personal topics to blog about? Want to focus on a blog that people will turn to for advice?

 Do take a look at some of the best relationship blogs first, though.
 Do your homework so that you have a solid foundation to build on.

 The Elephant Journal is one of our favorite sites for various topics.
 It is not just a relationship blog, but it covers spirituality and mindfulness, among others.
-Its sub-blog, Elephant Love & Relationships, however, is an excellent example for aspiring relationship bloggers.
+Its section, Love, Loneliness & Relationships, however, is an excellent example for aspiring relationship bloggers.